CleKraus/soccer_analytics/README.md

     - Visualize events on a soccer field through graphs and animations
     - Draw heatmaps on a soccer field

-3. [Passing analysis](notebooks/passing_analysis.ipynb): We continue our journey but looking at passes between players and analyze one match in more detail.
+3. [Passing analysis](notebooks/passing_analysis.ipynb): We continue our journey by looking at passes between players and analyze one match in more detail.
 Technically, we learn how to use the helper function to:
     - Compute statistics efficiently
     - Draw position plots of players